 Su YANG 杨苏 is a Chinese artist who lives and works in Melbourne, Australia.
 Yang holds a Ph.D. in Visual, Asian Cultural, Gender and Sexuality Studies from The University of Melbourne in Australia, a Master of Fine Arts in Painting from the State University of New York at Buffalo in the US, and a Bachelor of Arts in Design from Tsinghua University in China.
-Currently, she is teaching art and design as a Faculty in Creative Practice at The University of Melbourne.
+She has taught art and design as a Faculty in Creative Practice at The University of Melbourne.
+Yang was a teaching fellow at The University of Melbourne and invited to teach as an instructor at Tsinghua University.

 Yang’s multidisciplinary practice conveys her feminist investigation on female representation and her sense of social responsibilities for contemporary social issues including anti-racism, de/anti-colonialism, and social justice.
 Yang works across painting, photography, video, and short film.